PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

 .. _Docker: https://www.docker.com
 .. _SkilletBuilder: https://github.com/PaloAltoNetworks/SkilletBuilder
 .. _SLI: https://pypi.org/project/sli/
+..
+[1] PyCharm or SublimeText are good options for a beginner text editor or IDE.

 This tutorial will be split into # sections below and can either be done via the reading the document or watching the tutorial video.
 There is a video tutorial for achieving our intended results via use of the PanHandler UI tool and the SLI command line interface tool.